Skip to content

 ValueWhat it provides

-brightness_pctMath.round(attributes.brightness / 2.55) — converts the raw 0–255 light brightness to a 0–100 percentage
+brightness_pctMath.round(attributes.brightness / 2.55) — converts the raw 0–255 HA light brightness to a 0–100 percentage, so thresholds can be written in familiar percentage terms

 All other values are treated as literal attribute names read directly from entity.attributes.